silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 - Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link To Download

-- Manual Export and Import Archive
+- Manually Export and Import Archive

 ### Upload Archive to SimpleX File Servers and Scan QR Code/Paste File Link To Download